Grassland: Climate change

 Grasslands often occur in areas with annual precipitation is between 600 mm and 1500 mm and average mean annual temperatures ranges from −5 and 20 °C. However, some grasslands occur in colder (−20 °C) and hotter (30 °C) climatic conditions.
 Grassland can exist in habitats that are frequently disturbed by grazing or fire, as such disturbance prevents the encroachment of woody species.
 Species richness is particularly high in grasslands of low soil fertility such as serpentine barrens and calcareous grasslands, where woody encroachment is prevented as low nutrient levels in the soil may inhibit the growth of forest and shrub species.
 Another common predicament often experienced by the ill-fated grassland creatures is the constant burning of plants, fueled by oxygen and many expired photosynthesizing organisms, with the lack of rain pushing this problem to further heights.
 When not limited by other factors, increasing CO_{2} concentration in the air increases plant growth, similarly as water use efficiency, which is very important in drier regions.
 However, the advantages of elevated CO_{2} are limited by factors including water availability and available nutrients, particularly nitrogen.
 Thus effects of elevated CO_{2} on plant growth will vary with local climate patterns, species adaptations to water limitations, and nitrogen availability.
 Studies indicate that nutrient depletion may happen faster in drier regions, and with factors like plant community composition and grazing.
 Nitrogen deposition from air pollutants and increased mineralization from higher temperatures can increase plant productivity, but increases are often among a discount in biodiversity as faster-growing plants outcompete others.
 A study of a California grassland found that global change may speed reductions in diversity and forb species are most prone to this process.

 Afforestation or introduction of invasive species

 Misguided afforestation efforts, for example as part of the global effort to increase carbon sequestration, can harm grasslands and their core ecosystem services.
-Forest centric restoration efforts can create the risk of misreading and misclassifying of landscapes.
+Forest-centric restoration efforts can create the risk of misreading and misclassifying of landscapes; grasslands have relatively little federal or international protection, and their misclassification as degraded forest has contributed to their status as the least protected biome.
 A map created by the World Resources Institute in collaboration with the IUCN identifies 2 billion hectares for potential forest restoration.
 It is criticised for including 900 million hectares of grasslands.
 It is expected that non-native grasses will continue to outperform native species under warmer and drier conditions that occur in many grasslands due to climate change.